Is a plastic-free world possible? Find out as we discuss the future of plastics in our lives and on this planet.

 The global pandemic prompted a tremendous upheaval in the way we work and live, the consequences of which we are still learning about.
 As inhabitants of the planet, though, we must learn to pivot quickly.
 Of course, the human race’s health is of paramount importance.
 The health of the earth we live on, on the other hand, should be a priority as well.

 We must keep working to reduce the use of virgin plastic, maximize plastic recycling, and coordinate efforts to implement circular economy strategies.
+Exploring innovative and eco-friendly solutions like bioplastic is essential.
 As individuals, we have great power in controlling the future of plastics on this planet.
 So keep using those tote bags and containers when you go to the store and continue making the right choices!

 Ashwathi is a freelance writer and is new to conscious living.
 Her most prominent badge of honour is that she hasn’t shopped in two years.
 Check out her journey towards sustainability and how she makes the best out of what she already has on her Instagram page.